pmukho/CS230-Project/udf_insertion/README.md

 # UDF Insertion

+SEE ../sql_annotated/schema_aware_sql.ipynb FOR SQL TRANSPLANTING OF UDFS.
+This insertion.py method is unused in our implmenetation.

 This folder contains utilities for analyzing Python code ASTs and inserting calls to User-Defined Functions (UDFs) based on type annotations.

 ## Files